10 Chinese snooker players face match-fixing charges - WHIZ News

 Liang Wenbo, a former finalist in the UK Championship, was the first player to be suspended, in October.
 He has been charged with “being concerned in fixing matches and approaching players to fix matches on the World Snooker Tour, seeking to obstruct the investigation and failing to cooperate with” the investigation by the World Professional Billiards and Snooker Association.

-Nine more players were suspended over the following two months, with Bingtao — the 2021 Masters champion — and Xintong — the UK Championship winner from the same year — among them.
+Nine more players were suspended over the following two months, with Yan — the 2021 Masters champion — and Zhao — the UK Championship winner from the same year — among them.

 The Masters and the UK Championship are traditionally the two biggest events on the snooker schedule after the World Championship.